holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/02_functions_worksheet/lesson_plan.md

 ## Essential Questions

 - What are functions?
-- How do functions represent the real world?
+- How do you create and use functions?

 ## Lesson Plan

-In this lesson, we start to expand from thinking of functions as things to be memorized in math and CS to viewing them as things that help humans think and reason.
+In this lesson, we build on the previous lesson to really emphasize the parts of a function and how to create and use them.

 ### Setup